kreutz-lab/COVID19Surveillance/README.md

 21.04.2021
 * Added first code version
 22.04.2021
-* Comments and Clean-Up in Core Model functions
+* Comments and Clean-Up in core model functions 23.04.2021
+* More comments in core model functions